 Palm cards, also known as push cards or postcards, are easy to carry around and get your information into the hands of voters.
 Small enough to fit in your pocket, they are considered your “campaign in a capsule” because they should contain all of the highlights of your candidacy.
 These durable cards typically feature a photo of yourself, logo, a small bio, and a couple of key causes you support.

 Similar to palm cards, business cards are ideal to hand out to potential voters.
-Keep the design simple by including your name, contact information, website and and office you’re currently running for.
+Keep the design simple by including your name, contact information, website and office you’re currently running for.

 Political Mailers, including EDDM® and Direct Mail, can be extremely beneficial and cost-effective.
 Research has shown that 81% of recipients read or scan their mail on a daily basis, peaking a potential supporter’s interest within seconds.
 Because of its size, this tool is ideal due to its large canvas, making it perfect to place additional information on your platform and vision.
-Larger than the traditional envelope, your mailer is sure to stand out among your recipient’s mail.
+More significant than the traditional envelope, your mailer is sure to stand out among your recipient’s mail.

 These signs serve as a public recommendation because lawns blanketed with your signs illustrate how widely you’re endorsed.
 Lightweight and durable, their size makes them easy to hand out at rallies and events.
-Since the majority of people will see your signs from moving cars with only a few seconds to read them, it’s critical to design for easy reading.
+Since the majority of people will see your signs of moving cars with only a few seconds to read them, it’s critical to design for easy reading.
 Therefore, your name should be the most visible element in a font that’s easy to read.
 In slightly smaller letters, you can include a call-to-action, such as “vote,” “re-elect,” or a slogan.

 While print products have spearheaded many successful campaigns, there are also several digital options that can increase your reach and strengthen your platform.